rbourgeat/excalidraw-offline/README.md

-# Self-Hosted excalidraw
+# Self-Hosted Excalidraw (Fork from [Someone0nEarth/excalidraw-self-hosted](https://github.com/Someone0nEarth/excalidraw-self-hosted))

+This is a **fork** of [Someone0nEarth/excalidraw-self-hosted](https://github.com/Someone0nEarth/excalidraw-self-hosted) with added functionality for easier export and loading of Docker images, as well as a few tweaks and improvements.

-The goal is a docker-compose configuration for a fully self-hosted [Excalidraw](https://github.com/excalidraw/excalidraw) with collaboration support.
-The configuration is for a [traefik](https://github.com/traefik/traefik) setup and uses a [MongoDB](https://github.com/mongodb/mongo) for the storage.
-Also includes [mongo-express](https://github.com/mongo-express/mongo-express) as a MongoDB admin interface.
+The goal of this project is to provide a fully self-hosted version of [Excalidraw](https://github.com/excalidraw/excalidraw) with collaboration support.
+It uses Docker Compose, Traefik for routing, MongoDB for storage, and Mongo Express for managing MongoDB.

 The original version of excalidraw only supporting Firebase for the storage.
 For achieving a self-hosted storage, a modified version of excalidraw is used: